Shaga-Matula/Mastermind_PG/README.md

   </figure>

 ### Win
-  * You win the game when you manage to guess <strong> all the colours in the code sequence and when they all in the right position.</strong>
+  * You win the game when you manage to guess <strong> all the colors in the code sequence and when they all in the right position.</strong>
 ### Lose
   * You lose the game if you use all attempts without guessing the computer choice.